Flawless Physio Logo

 FAQs

-How Long does a Sprained Toe Take to Heal?
+How Long Does a Sprained Toe Take to Heal?

 Depending on the severity of a Sprained Toe, it can take 4-12 weeks to heel.
-A mildly sprained toe can heal within 4 weeks with the correct management, while a severely sprained toe takes up to 12 weeks to heal.

-Sprained Toe vs Broken Toe
+Sprained Big Toe vs Broken Big Toe

 What does a Sprained Toe look like?